wazuh/wazuh-documentation/source/azure/monitoring-instances.rst

 .. _azure_monitoring_instances:

 .. meta::
-  :description: Discover the numerous ways that Wazuh provides to monitor your Microsoft Azure instances.
+  :description: Learn more about how to use Wazuh to monitor Microsoft Azure.
+In this section, we will show you how to monitor your instances.

 Monitoring Instances
 ====================